joekroese/university-of-bizness/README.md

 ### End project

-Make a website about something you like that includes everything you've learnt at least once.
+Make a website about something that you like.
+Include everything you've learnt at least once!

 ## Module 3: CSS